Tips for Getting Started with Market Research

 In person or online, six to eight participants are screened and brought together for a guided discussion at a facility like those offered by Jackson Research that have a one-way mirror.
 A skilled moderator probes about subjects that require greater focus and explanation than offered with a survey.

 An online focus group allows more flexibility to include sought-after participants who may not be able to travel to a physical facility.
 Additionally, online focus groups can be a bit larger, enabling you to extend the number of participants.
 These are moderated and paid studies as well.
 These are an increasingly popular way to keep people safe, as well as reach a customer base outside of markets with research facilities.

 With online bulletin boards your participants can log in at times and from locations that are convenient for them.
 This is great if you want to reach those with unusual work hours, such as night shifts, or an audience who is scheduled such as doctors, nurses, stay-at-home moms or others.
 The number of participants in your study can be even greater than online focus groups since it is typically managed over a period of days to week by a professional moderator from a market research firm.

 For those who would not attend a group session — such as a CEO or surgeon — scheduling a one-on-one in-depth interview increases the likelihood of participation by accommodating the individual’s unique schedule.
 This technique allows a moderator to go deeper with the conversation and therefore gain greater insights.

-Here are four critical questions our market research firm asks in the early stages of planning.
+Here are four critical questions our market research firm in Atlanta asks in the early stages of planning.

-1. What do we want to learn from the market research?
+1. What do you want to learn from the paid research study?

 2. How will the data and insights impact decisions we make?